NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

    - `backend-fsx-ontap-san.yaml` - backend configuration for using ISCSI on EKS (Optional)
    - `storageclass-fsx-nfs.yaml` - Kubernetes storage class for using NFS
    - `storageclass-fsx-san.yaml` - Kubernetes storage class for using ISCSI (Optional)
-   - `primary-pvc-fsx.yaml` - primary PVC that will be shared cross-namespaces.
-NOTE: The PVC will be created in the log-collector namespace, so if it does not exist, it should be created before.
+   - `primary-pvc-fsx.yaml` - primary PVC that will be shared cross-namespaces. **NOTE:** The PVC will be created in the `vector` namespace, so if it does not exist, it should be created before.
 [Check Trident TridentVolumeReference](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html).

-The following variables should be filled on the Values.yaml or run the following by using `--set` Helm command.
+The following variables should be filled on the `trident-resources/values.yaml`, or set via the `--set` Helm command line option.

 * `namespace` - namespace of the Trident operator.
 Typically 'trident'.
-* `fsx.managment_lif` - FSxN ip address
+* `fsx.managment_lif` - FSxN management ip address
 * `fsx.svm_name` - FSxN SVM name
+* `fsx.data_lif` - FSxN SVM data ip address
 * `configuration.storageclass_nas` - NAS storage class name
 * `configuration.storageclass_san` - SAN (ISCSI) storage class name